lincbrain/linc-docs/docs/engaging.md

 1. Please be respectful of these resources as they are used by many groups.
 1. Only run resource intensive scripts on the compute nodes and not on the login/head nodes.
+1. Only run the steps in your script on a GPU compute node if those steps require a GPU.
+All other steps should be run on a CPU-only compute node.
+1. Monitor your jobs frequently (`squeue -u <username>`).